devopslecturer/awmsc2022/README.md

     Named queries and database triggers for security Regex for cleansing and validation of data before sending to the database.

-#Useful Links
+## Useful Links

     DC Slack: <<add link to the slack channel here>>
     Jira:
     GitHub:
     Project close out presentation:

+### More Information
 For more information visit our other sections
 Section     Description
 Process     Describes the companies process
 Project Log     Log of project activities
 Costings    Overview of the project cost
 Architecture    Outlines the architecture
 Environments    Overview of the environment set-up
 DR Plan     Disaster Recovery Plan and procedures Requirements    Overview of the requirements for the project SLAs    Service level agreements
 Risk Management     How we manage risk
 Security    Overview of security
 Project Log     Team log for the project

-Risk Register
+## Risk Register

 These are the current Risks on the project, re-aligned on a weekly basis